Sign the Health Care Climate Action Pledge

 Climate change, as The Lancet Commission put it in 2009, is “the biggest public health threat of the 21stCentury.”[1]
 Since then, the climate crisis has only deepened, and the science has become increasingly irrefutable, heightening the urgency for action.

-We know that climate change is already exacerbating a wide range of health problems the world over.
+We know that climate change is already causing or exacerbating a wide range of health problems the world over.
 As the earth warms, infectious diseases like malaria and dengue are spreading to new locations, threatening to reverse hard won health gains in many parts of the planet.
 Heat waves are growing in intensity and number, killing tens of thousands outright and aggravating asthma, heart disease and heat stroke.
 Increasingly severe storms, droughts, fires and floods, harm human health and put oft-overstretched and ill-prepared health systems at risk.[2]

-If greenhouse gas emissions remain unchecked, climate change will, within a matter of decades have severe, pervasive and irreversible effects, undermining the food and water supply in many parts of the world, setting off mass migrations, and thereby triggering potentially unmanageable public health crises.
+If greenhouse gas emissions remain unchecked, climate change will, within a matter of decades, have severe, pervasive and irreversible effects, undermining the food and water supply in many parts of the world, setting off mass migrations, and thereby triggering potentially unmanageable public health crises.
 [3] While everyone will experience the scourge of climate change, the most vulnerable populations–the urban and rural poor, those who are least responsible for the problem—will suffer the greatest impacts.

 We pledge to do our part to meet the challenge posed by climate change —a test perhaps as great as human civilization has ever known—by taking the following steps:

-- Reducing Our Own Climate Footprint: Our collective vision is to reduce our health care systems’ emissions, moving toward low carbon, and ultimately, carbon neutral health care.
-Many hospitals in most parts of the world are major energy consumers and can make large reductions in greenhouse gas emissions.
-Other hospitals and health systems are energy-starved, and can deploy renewable energy to foster greater access to health care and better health outcomes.
-We pledge to lead the way toward low-carbon health care by setting greenhouse gas reduction and renewable energy targets and to increase our ambition thereafter.
+We pledge to lead the way toward zero emissions health care by setting greenhouse gas reduction and renewable energy targets and to increase our ambition thereafter.
 We will work to implement energy efficiency measures and, when feasible, deploy clean renewable energy to power our buildings.
 We will measure and report on our progress, including financial savings related to these actions.
 We will also seek to identify our institutions’ other climate impacts, including transportation systems, use of anesthetic gases, purchasing policies, waste generation and disposal.
 We will develop and implement plans to reduce these impacts as well.

 At this crucial juncture, the time to act to protect public health from climate change is now.